The 5 Essential Elements of a CAPA System

 4. Integrates quality processes with engineering change process

 A CAPA incident (or Corrective Action Request) may require an ECO to resolve a product problem.
-When that happens, you want the Quality team to have visibility into the engineering change process.
+When that happens, you want the Quality team to have visibility into the engineering change management process.
 Likewise, engineering teams should have visibility into quality issues that link directly to the affected product.

 Users should have visibility into all pending or released quality issues and engineering changes to enable easy research of all historical activity.